cnafsd/aai-tutorials/vomsaa-iam/README.md

-# Docker compose for VOMS AA and StoRM WevDAV
+# Docker compose for VOMS AA and IAM

-This folder allows you to ask for a VOMS proxy with different attributes.
-Also, you can play with group membership (i.e. add/remove the _test_ user to some group) and check that the change is propagated in the VOMS proxy.
+This folder allows you to ask for a VOMS proxy with different attributes and access tokens.
+Also, you can play with group membership (i.e. add/remove the _test_ user to some group) and check that the change is propagated in the VOMS proxy/access tokens.

 ## Run the compose